sagemath/trac_to_gh/Issue 7398.md

 # Issue 7398: Improved mantra to find whether an object is iterable (and get an iterator out it)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7398

 Original creator: nthiery